tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 2p - 2
 $$

-After a single subtraction of $p$, we get $p - 2$, which is in range.
+With a single subtraction of $p$, we get $p - 2$, which is in range.
 So, to do *modular* addition, we do normal addition, and then subtract $p$ if necessary.
 We need to subtract $p$ if our number is
 $\geq p$.
-We can check this by performing the subtraction, and checking if an underflow happens, by looking at the last borrow.
+We can check this by performing the subtraction, and seeing if an underflow happened, by looking at the last borrow.
 We can then keep this result if there's no borrow.

-One problem is that you can't actually use an if statement to check this condition and select the right result.
+One problem is that you shouldn't use an if statement to check this condition and select the right result.
 This is because of timing side-channels.
-Essentially, not only will writing back the subtraction if necessary take more time, but the branch predictor itself can be oberved to see which branch was taken.
-Because of this, you instead always write down a result, but use bit-masking to make the selection process completely opaque.
+Essentially, not only will doing the subtraction take more time, but the branch predictor itself can be oberved to see which branch was taken.
+Because of this, you instead always write down a result, but use bitwise operations to make the selection process completely opaque.

 Thankfully, there's a nice crate called